An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -This is my hope too, Zhaohui.

 -OK guys!
 Let’s head out.
 I am as hungry as a wolf in spring time.
 Vic pulled a laughter while John tried to accompany him.
 “Who is this woman?
 Nobody said anything about her back home.
 It looks like Vic already briefed her up on my assignment.
 Do I have to worry about another piece into the puzzle?”
 These questions annoyed him and all of a sudden he felt like all the odds are against him.
-The man who thought he was always in control, who thought that he would be able to always manage his state of mind, was now shaky and emotional, uncertain and untrusty on the next move he was going to make, but most of all, he was untrusty on the next decision he was going to make.
-This was immensely bothering John as he was now struggling to understand whom he can trust.
+The man who thought he was always in control, who thought that he would be able to always manage his state of mind was now emotional, uncertain and most of all he was not trusting the next decision he was going to make.
+This was immensely bothering John as he was now struggling to understand who he can trust.